Kraków-Płaszów concentration camp: Personnel

 Under Arnold Büscher, the camp's second commandant, prisoners did not experience any shootings or hangings.
 However, by 1943, the camp was notorious for its terrors.
 Amon Göth, an SS commandant from Vienna, was the camp commandant at this point.
 He was sadistic in his treatment and killing of prisoners.
 "Witnesses say he would never start his breakfast without shooting at least one person."
 On Göth's first day as camp commandant, he killed two Jewish policemen and made every camp inmate watch.
-On 13 March 1943, he oversaw the liquidation of the nearby Kraków Ghetto, forcing those Jewish inhabitants deemed capable of work into the KL Plaszow camp.
+On 13 March 1943, he oversaw the liquidation of the nearby Kraków Ghetto, forcing those Jewish inhabitants deemed capable of work into the KL Płaszów camp.
 Those who were declared unfit for work were either sent to Auschwitz or shot on the spot.
 People were told to leave their children behind and that they would be cared for.
 In reality, they were all put in an orphanage and killed.
 Others snuck their children into the camp.
 If a prisoner tried to escape the camp, Göth shot 10 prisoners as a punishment.
 Göth would also release his Great Danes on prisoners if he did not like their expressions.
 He oversaw a staff that was mostly non-German.
 It consisted of 206 Ukrainian SS personnel from the Trawniki, 600 Germans of the SS-Totenkopfverbände (1943–1944), and a few SS women, including Gertrud Heise, Luise Danz and Alice Orlowski.

 The female guards treated the prisoners as brutally as the men: "When we were loaded on the train in Płaszów, an SS woman hit me on the head.
 They were so vicious and brutal and sadistic, more than men.
 I think because some of them were women and you expect kindness, it was shocking.
 But of course, some were fat and big and ugly."

 Jewish police were recruited by the camp personnel.
 They were provided with double rations of thick soup, as opposed to the standard watery soup, and a full loaf of uncontaminated bread.
 However, the benefits came with cost of having to whip inmates with the whips that the Nazis provided.

 On 13 September 1944, Göth was relieved of his position and charged by the SS with theft of Jewish property (which belonged to the state, according to Nazi legislation), failure to provide adequate food to the prisoners under his charge, violation of concentration camp regulations regarding the treatment and punishment of prisoners, and allowing unauthorised access to camp personnel records by prisoners and non-commissioned officers.
 Camp administration was assumed by SS-Obersturmführer Arnold Büscher.
 He improved the inmates' diets by allowing eggs, sugar and powdered milk.